 Only the Decisive Survive

 Over the past 7 years, our fund has invested in some 30 early-stage startups in India, and through our global partners, another 30+ in other emerging markets.
 Many are thriving, some are challenged but still growing, and some are just hanging on.
-None have Softbank-level funding, yet — meaning that the impending shock to the business climate of India caused by COVID-19 is going to put some of our startups, and I expect many thousands more across the country, into severe distress.
+None have Softbank-level funding, yet — meaning that the impending shock to the business climate of India caused by COVID-19 is going to put some of our startups, and I expect many thousands globally, into severe distress.

-In early March we concluded that there is a big disconnect between what we were seeing in planning and actions from different CEOs.
-We sent guidance on COVID Readiness Planning to all of our investees.
+Capria - ostrich bury head sand coloring pageThe week of March 2 we concluded that there is a big disconnect between the planning and actions of various CEOs.
+We already sent guidance on COVID Readiness Planning to all of them.
 It’s been fascinating, and concerning, to see the different reactions across our portfolio.

 Some CEOs realize the risks and are rapidly making plans, evaluating contingencies, and thinking things through carefully.
 A few are cutting expenses and taking other immediate and preventive actions.
 Others are peering around corners as they determine if/when to take any actions, with a wait-and-see attitude.
 Others appear to have their head fully in the sand.